DavidicusRex/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Thirty percent of the volunteers were selected to generate the TEST data, while the remaining 70% were selected to generate the TRAINING data.

+4 axis

+Observation was captured through 3 axial signals: X, Y, and Z. This column represents the signal axis.

 Remaining variables:

-Variables represent the average mean (mean) and standard deviation (std) of the Samsung Galaxy S II's embedded accelerometer (Acc) and gyroscope (Gyro) for 3-axial signals (X, Y, and Z).
-S

-4  tBodyAccmeanX

-5  tBodyAccmeanY

-6  tBodyAccmeanZ

-7  tBodyAccstdX

-8  tBodyAccstdY

-9  tBodyAccstdZ

-10 tGravityAccmeanX

-11 tGravityAccmeanY

-12 tGravityAccmeanZ

-13 tGravityAccstdX

-14 tGravityAccstdY

-15 tGravityAccstdZ

-16 tBodyAccJerkmeanX

-17 tBodyAccJerkmeanY

-18 tBodyAccJerkmeanZ

-19 tBodyAccJerkstdX

-20 tBodyAccJerkstdY

-21 tBodyAccJerkstdZ

-22 tBodyGyromeanX

-23 tBodyGyromeanY

-24 tBodyGyromeanZ

-25 tBodyGyrostdX

-26 tBodyGyrostdY

-27 tBodyGyrostdZ

-28 tBodyGyroJerkmeanX

-29 tBodyGyroJerkmeanY

-30 tBodyGyroJerkmeanZ

-31 tBodyGyroJerkstdX

-32 tBodyGyroJerkstdY

-33 tBodyGyroJerkstdZ

-34 tBodyAccMagmean

-35 tBodyAccMagstd

-36 tGravityAccMagmean

-37 tGravityAccMagstd

-38 tBodyAccJerkMagmean

-39 tBodyAccJerkMagstd

-40 tBodyGyroMagmean

-41 tBodyGyroMagstd

-42 tBodyGyroJerkMagmean

-43 tBodyGyroJerkMagstd

-44 fBodyAccmeanX

-45 fBodyAccmeanY

-46 fBodyAccmeanZ

-47 fBodyAccstdX

-48 fBodyAccstdY

-49 fBodyAccstdZ

-50 fBodyAccJerkmeanX

-51 fBodyAccJerkmeanY

-52 fBodyAccJerkmeanZ

-53 fBodyAccJerkstdX

-54 fBodyAccJerkstdY

-55 fBodyAccJerkstdZ

-56 fBodyGyromeanX

-57 fBodyGyromeanY

-58 fBodyGyromeanZ

-59 fBodyGyrostdX

-60 fBodyGyrostdY

-61 fBodyGyrostdZ

-62 fBodyAccMagmean

-63 fBodyAccMagstd

-64 fBodyBodyAccJerkMagmean

-65 fBodyBodyAccJerkMagstd

-66 fBodyBodyGyroMagmean

-67 fBodyBodyGyroMagstd

-68 fBodyBodyGyroJerkMagmean

-69 fBodyBodyGyroJerkMagstd
+Variables represent the average, broken down by subject and activity, of the mean (mean) and standard deviation (std) of the Samsung Galaxy S II's embedded accelerometer (Acc) and gyroscope (Gyro).

+5 tBodyAccmean

+6 tBodyAccstd

+7 tGravityAccmean

+8 tGravityAccstd

+9 tBodyAccJerkstdX

+10 tBodyAccJerkstd

+11 tBodyGyromean

+12 tBodyGyrostd

+13 tBodyGyroJerkmean

+14 tBodyGyroJerkstd

+15 tBodyAccMagmean

+16 tBodyAccMagstd

+17 tGravityAccMagmean

+18 tGravityAccMagstd

+19 tBodyAccJerkMagmean

+20 tBodyAccJerkMagstd

+21 tBodyGyroMagmean

+22 tBodyGyroMagstd

+23 tBodyGyroJerkMagmean

+24 tBodyGyroJerkMagstd

+25 fBodyAccmean

+26 fBodyAccstd

+27 fBodyAccJerkmean

+28 fBodyAccJerkstd

+29 fBodyGyromean

+30 fBodyGyrostd

+31 fBodyAccMagmean

+32 fBodyAccMagstd

+33 fBodyBodyAccJerkMagmean

+34 fBodyBodyAccJerkMagstd

+35 fBodyBodyGyroMagmean

+36 fBodyBodyGyroMagstd

+37 fBodyBodyGyroJerkMagmean

+38 fBodyBodyGyroJerkMagstd